GabrielMoreau/winsoft-main/filezilla/README.md

 # FileZilla - Graphical two panel FTP/SFTP client

 The FileZilla Client not only supports FTP, but also FTP over TLS (FTPS) and SFTP.
-It is open source software distributed free of charge under the terms of the GNU General Public License.
+It is open-source software distributed free of charge under the terms of the GNU General Public License.

 * Website : https://filezilla-project.org/
 * Wikipedia https://en.wikipedia.org/wiki/FileZilla